pointw-dev/eve-utils/README.md

 *  `add_auth`  - run this in the API folder.
 It will add a folder named ``auth`` with modules to add authorization to your API (docs to come)

+   * NOTE: not necessary if you have created the API using `--with_auth`
    * NOTE: the only supported IdP is [Auth0](https://auth0.com/) at the moment, but it will be fairly easy to manually tweak to use any OAuth2 JWT issuer.
 (I have used a forked [Glewlwyd](https://github.com/babelouest/glewlwyd) with very minimal changes)

 * `add_val` - run this in the API folder.
 It will add a folder named `validation` with a module that adds custom validator to `EveService`.
 Use this to extend custom validations.
 It comes with two:

+  * NOTE: not necessary if you have created the API using `--with_val`

   * `unique_ignorecase` - works exactly like the built-in `unique` validator except case is ignored

   * `unique_to_parent` - set this to a string of a resource's parent (singular!).
 Uniqueness will only be applied to sibling resources, i.e. the same name can be used if the resource has a different parent.